 Customer support looks different from company to company, and one configuration isn’t necessarily better than another.
 At Zendesk, we offer tiered support, a system that funnels customer queries into defined levels.
 Yet, with 73% of consumers saying they want the ability to solve issues on their own, we try to enable as much self-service as possible.
-As a result, many questions are resolved before they even make it to our front-line team.
-But once they do, our team is prepared to support customers, escalate urgent issues, and most important, help find the root of the problem.
+As a result, many questions are resolved before they even make it to our first-line team.
+But once they do, our team is prepared to support our customer base, escalate urgent issues, and most important, help find the root of the problem.

 Here’s what a few agents on the front lines of our Tier 1 support had to say about their agent experience: